Michael Tinholme Releases Round Midnight With Pianist Mike Garson (David Bowie) and Multi-Grammy Winning Randy Brecker

 Michael Tinholme’s incredible story just adds to the impact of his new Masterpiece that is “Round Midnight”!

-Michael Tinholme went from living on the streets to brokering the deal that made pixar, to working alongside David Bowie and Michael Jackson’s collaborators.
+Working alongside David Bowie and Michael Jackson’s collaborators.
 Being an artist with worldwide airplay.
-Brokering the deal that made Pixar the media juggernaut they are today.
+Brokering a hundred-million-dollar deal with Disney-Pixar and SGI without any formal education.
 Any one of these things would be almost impossible for anyone, but singer-songwriter Michael Tinholme overcame the most impossible odds to make all of these a reality.

 As a child Michael was adopted into a turbulent household.
-With his father often away as a Lieutenant in the army, and his mother suffering from serious mental health issues, Michael had to battle through abuse while often caring for his younger siblings.
-He found sanctuary in the club Four Muses who brought him on as an opening act for legendary artists Bill Medley, Jennifer Warren, and the Doobie Brothers, and spent time with Scatman Carruthers (Chico and the Man, The Shining) who was a mentor and friend to Michael.
+With his father often away as a Lieutenant in the army, and his mother suffering from serious mental health issues, Michael had to battle through abuse and care for his younger siblings.
+Michael found sanctuary and the freedom to pursue his dreams of making music in the club The Four Muses, who brought him on as an opening act for legendary artists such as Bill Medley, Melody and Jennifer Warren.
+Michael Tinholme found a friendship and mentor under the wing of Scatman Carruthers (Chico and the Man, The Shining).

-Unfortunately, things reached a breaking point when Michael had to leave home days before his 16th birthday, starting his 6-year stretch on the streets.
-During this time, he hitchhiked up and down the 5 Freeway in California and the Pacific Coast Highway, panhandling, dishwashing, and doing day labour.
+Unfortunately, things reached a breaking point when Michael had to leave home days before his 16th birthday, starting his 6-year stretch of self-exile and homelessness.
+He hitchhiked up and down the 5 Freeway in California and the Pacific Coast Highway, panhandling, dishwashing, and doing day labour.
 Eventually he had to steal to feed himself and became self-destructive.
-Aged 20, he met a former pimp by the name of Fast Eddie Valentine who saw potential in Michael and got him accommodation and helped him back on his feet.
+Aged 20, he met a former pimp by the name of Fast Eddie Valentine who saw potential in Michael and who got him accommodations and helped him back on his feet.

 With no high school diploma, and having faked graduating, Michael worked for free as a computer salesman, quickly working his way up and within a few years he became part of America’s technology revolution.
 Despite his rough background, Michael went on to be one of the first to sell industrial robots in California, and was one of the first to consult with General Dynamics following the Challenger disaster.
 He eventually graduated to selling ‘Silicone Graphic’ workstations and CGI software to Pixar, and Industrial Light and Magic, the tools needed for their major motion picture Toy Story and many others, contributing to the change of the media landscape.
 A $100M deal for Disney Burbank, one of the largest orders of its kind.